How to remove ransomware

 RaaS is one of the main factors why the crypto-malware business is booming.
 If felons, who are interested in earning easy money but lack programming knowledge to create their own, may contact the ransomware developers via the darknet and engage in the distribution campaign.

 After gaining access to malware configuration, crooks spread the virus via their networks.
 In exchange, they often receive 60-80% of the total revenue.
-Since the business is conducted on underground hacking forums, RaaS has become a significant issue to organizations.
+Since the business is conducted on underground hacking forums, RaaS has become a significant issue for organizations.

 Wipers

 While wiper malware has its own category, some ransomware infections are programmed in a way that would destroy the data of the infected computer.
 In some cases, this happens due to the inexperience of hackers – they simply fail to write the code correctly.
-Regardless of the wiping function was included purposely or not, the victims can never retrieve their files back, so paying cybercriminals is useless.
+Regardless of whether the wiping function was included purposely or not, the victims can never retrieve their files back, so paying cybercriminals is useless.

 Modus operandi of file-encrypting threats